Original Release Date: March 24, 2018

 Health Canada requires we submit our ingredients in INCI format (that's the International Nomenclature of Cosmetic Ingredients).
 It's a naming convention based on Latin and English words that are recognized around the world.

 And you will also need the percentage of each ingredient used in the recipe.
-Make sure you have all the masses of your ingredients handy and calculate the percentage of each ingredient in your final product.
+Make sure you have all the amounts of your ingredients handy and calculate the percentage of each ingredient in your final product.

 If you are making soap, you should be entering the final product ingredients.
 Ie. the 'out-of-the-pot' ingredients.
 Make sure to exclude the lye, calculate the amount of glycerin produced, and account for any water that may have evaporated during the cure.